microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-url.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a Uniform Resource Locator (URL), which specifies the address of a web resource and includes the protocol, domain, path, and parameters
+Represents a Uniform Resource Locator (URL), which specifies the address of a web resource and includes the protocol, domain, path, and parameters.

 Inherits from [microsoft.graph.networkaccess.ruleDestination](../resources/networkaccess-ruledestination.md).